SkQ

 life span (MLS) is not increased which implies that these

-Thus, mankind has almost exhausted the possibilities of
+processes of ageing.
+Thus, mankind has almost exhausted the

-or reversing the process of the entirety of the organism's
+process of the entirety of the organism's dysfunctions

-dysfunctions causing the ageing, extending the life time,
+causing the ageing, extending the life time, prevention or

-ageing process, in order to increase the length of productive
+process, in order to increase the length of productive life,

-life, and postpone these senile dysfunctions to a later date
+and postpone these senile dysfunctions to a later date (or

 [0006] The assumption of the possible effect of increasing